A Robust and Constrained Multi-Agent Reinforcement Learning Electric Vehicle Rebalancing Method in AMoD Systems: Robust and Constrained MARL Framework for EV Rebalancing

-We consider both the mobility supply-demand ratio~\cite{dddro_tcps20, Morari_rideshare,Modrebalance_17} and the charging utilization rate~\cite{dro_he, p2charge, EVcharge_19, pricing_20} in each region as service quality metrics for the EV AMoD system.
-However, with limited supply volume in a city, achieving high supply-demand ratios in all regions may not be possible.
-Keeping the supply-demand ratio of each region at a similar level allows passengers in the city to receive fair service~\cite{AMoD_queue, mpcmod_icra16}.
-Similarly, given a limited number of charging stations and spots, to improve the charging service quality and charging efficiency with limited infrastructure, balancing the charging utilization rate of all regions across the entire city is usually one objective in the scheduling of EV charging~\cite{EVcharge_19, EVcoodinate_19, p2charge}.
+\paragraph{\textbf{Fairness Definition}} We consider both the mobility supply-demand ratio~\cite{dddro_tcps20, Morari_rideshare} and the charging utilization rate~\cite{he2023data, EVcharge_19} in each region as service quality metrics.
+With limited supply volume in a city, keeping the supply-demand ratio of each region at a similar level allows passengers in the city to receive fair service~\cite{AMoD_queue, mpcmod_icra16}.
+Similarly, given a limited number of charging stations and spots, to improve the charging service quality and charging efficiency with limited infrastructures, balancing the charging utilization rate of all regions across the entire city is usually one objective in the scheduling of EV charging~\cite{EVcharge_19, EVcoodinate_19}.

 The fairness metrics of the charging utilization rate $u_c$ and supply-demand ratio $u_m$ are designed based on the difference between the local and global quantities: